Suing an executor

-Last Updated on 20th February 2025
+Last Updated on 22nd April 2026

-A short guide to suing an executor
+A guide to suing an executor

 What is an executor?

-An executor is the person who is named in the Will, and is responsible for administering the deceased’s estate.
+An executor is the person who is named in the Will and is responsible for administering the deceased’s estate.
 An executor has unlimited personal liability, which means they can be held liable for any financial loss that occurs as a result of an error or an intentional failure to comply with their duties.
 An executor becomes potentially liable as soon as they take up the role.

 What responsibilities does an executor have?